cloudevents/spec/spec.md

 ### open-events-version
 * Type: String
-* Description: The version of the OpenEventing specification which the event uses.
+* Description: The version of the CloudEvents specification which the event uses.
 This enables the interpretation of the context.

 ### resource